irundaia/sbt-sassify/README.md

 ## Usage

-Add the irundaia sbt-plugins repository at bintray to your resolvers in `build.sbt`:

-    resolvers += Resolver.url("irundaia sbt-plugins", url("http://dl.bintray.com/irundaia/sbt-plugins"))(Resolver.ivyStylePatterns)

-Now you can include the plugin in `project/plugins.sbt` or `project/sbt-sassify.sbt` like this:
+To use the `sbt-sassify` plugin you can include the plugin in `project/plugins.sbt` or `project/sbt-sassify.sbt` like this:

     addSbtPlugin("org.irundaia.sbt" % "sbt-sassify" % "1.2.2")